FormatterKit/FormatterKit/README.md

 ## TTTURLRequestFormatter

-`NSURLRequest` objects encapsulate all of the information made in a network request, including url, headers, body, etc. This isn't something you'd normally want to show to a user, but it'd be nice to have a way to make it more portable for debugging.
+`NSURLRequest` objects encapsulate all of the information made in a network request, including url, headers, body, etc.
+This isn't something you'd normally want to show to a user, but it'd be nice to have a way to make it more portable for debugging.
+Enter: `TTTURLRequestFormatter`.

-Enter `TTTURLRequestFormatter`.
-In addition to formatting requests simply as `POST http://www.example.com/`, it will also generate `cURL` and `Wget` commands with all of its headers and data fields intact to debug in the console.
+In addition to formatting requests simply as `POST http://www.example.com/`, it also generates `cURL` and `Wget` commands with all of its headers and data fields intact to debug in the console.

 ### Example Usage